biogeo/datum-nodosum/format.md

 ## Generic representation

 The first step in interpreting a document is to construct its *generic representation*, parsing its markup to identify the elements and their structure.
 Each element in the document is either a **generic atom**, or a **generic node**.
 A generic atom is a string containing the atom's presentation (after interpreting flow) together with an implicit or explicit type.
-A generic node consists of **parent element** together with zero or more ordered **child elements**.
-If all parent elements are atoms, then the data structure is simply a tree, but node parents are permissible.
+A generic node consists of a **content** element together with zero or more ordered **children**.
+If all content elements are atoms, then the data structure is simply a tree, but node contents are permissible.

+The root of every document is a special `root` node; the contents of the document are structured into a set of nodes and atoms descending from the `root`.

 ## Indentation